cmeeren/Faqt/README.md

 * Accept whichever arguments you need for your assertion, and end with `?because`.

 * First in your method, call `use _ = t.Assert()`.
 This is needed to track important state necessary for subject names to work.
-If your assertion calls user code that is expected to call their own assertions (like is the case with `Satisfy` and similar higher-order assertions), call `t.Assert(true)` instead.
+If your assertion is a higher-order assertion (like `Satisfy`) that calls user code that is expected to call other assertions, call `t.Assert(true)` instead.

 * If your condition is not met, call